REDScratcherGames/.github/profile/README.md

 ## Hi there 👋

 🙋‍♀️ A short introduction - what is your organization all about?
-Well $$
+Well $$ (not like EA, thake this as a note)
 <!--

 **Here are some ideas to get you started:**